 Introduction / overview

-We created the Apprentice Training Academy to give young people the opportunity to gain practical, hands-on experience and training in our purpose-built, in-house training centre.
+We created the Apprentice Training Academy to give young people the opportunity to gain practical, hands-on experience and training in our purpose-built, in-house centre.

 It is an investment in our and young people’s futures.